Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 > The Universe cannot be read until we have learned the language in which it is written: the language of mathematics.

-This interest in numerical arguments evolved alongside increasing use and refinement of quantitive measurement techniques.
+Unsurprisingly, this interest in numerical arguments evolved alongside increasing use and refinement of quantitive measurement techniques.
 It's worth emphasising that though such approaches seem natural to us today, prior to the 16th century, and even in the time of Socrates and Plato, such they would have seemed superficial and even absurd.

 <div class="expanding_section">
     <a href="#hide_Plato" class="hide" id="hide_Plato">+</a>